-As I mentioned last time, if I had to name the #1 most important reaction of carbonyl compounds, I’d say it’s the [1,2] addition.
+As I mentioned n the previous post in this series, if I had to name the #1 most important reaction of carbonyl compounds, I’d say it’s the [1,2] addition.
 Think of the Grignard reaction: you add magnesium metal to an alkyl halide, stir for awhile (with the Grignard, sometimes a long while, unfortunately) and then add in your aldehyde or ketone.
 There’s a vigorous reaction while the Grignard adds to the carbonyl carbon, and at the end of it all you obtain a new alcohol.

 A recurring theme in organic chemistry is that a lot of common reactions are reversible.
 If the [1,2] addition is the most important, then the #2 most important reaction has got to be the [1,2]-elimination.
 This reaction is just the [1,2]-addition in reverse, except you’re expelling a leaving group from a tetrahedral carbon to give you back a new π bond (i.e. a carbonyl).

 What makes the [1,2] elimination interesting is that there are multiple groups that could be eliminated from the tetrahedral carbon, and it doesn’t have to be the same group that attacked the carbonyl in the first place.
 Thus, [1,2]-addition / [1,2]-elimination allows for an interchanging of functional groups attached to the carbonyl.

 The key to understanding the [1,2]-elimination is knowing the properties of leaving groups.
 There are 3 types of groups you need to worry about: The groups that leave without effort, the groups that require coaxing, and the groups that never leave.

 Let’s look at each of them.